Access4Learning/OpenADK-csharp/README.md

 10. Browse to your remote (forked) repository on the GitHub site.

-11. Swith to the _develop_ branch and press the "Pull Request" button.
+11. Swith to the _ISSUE_XXX_ branch and press the "Pull Request" button.

 12. Review the Pull Request details and provide a meaningful title (with issue number if appropriate) and description of your change.
-It is important to ensure that the _base branch_ and _head branch_ settings are both _develop_.
+It is important to ensure that the _base branch_ and _head branch_ settings are both _ISSUE_XXX_.

 13. Press the "Send pull request" button.